-Comfortable clothing is essential to having an enjoyable, healthy flight.
+Comfortable clothing is essential to stay healthy on your next flight.

 Clothing that is too tight can give you acid reflux and indigestion.
 Clothing that is too hot or too cold will leave you miserable.
 Clothing that is uncomfortable will have you shifting around the whole flight (something your seatmate could do without, too).

 Aim for clothing that you’d want to wear while lounging on your sofa all day…but slightly more presentable to meet social norms outside of your home.

 I usually wear some type of athleisure clothing.